Stephen Eze: Tobol

 On 21 January 2020, Eze joined Kazakhstan Premier League club FC Tobol.
 An injury sustained in a pre-season friendly match meant he never got to feature in an official game for the team, as he had to undergo an operation in Turkey.
 Eze parted ways with Tobol in July 2020.

 Jamshedpur FC

 On 10 September 2020, Eze joined Indian Super League side Jamshedpur.
-After his one year contract was completed, on the 1 July 2021, Eze left Jamshedpur FC and became a free agent.
+After his one year contract was completed, on 1 July 2021, Eze left Jamshedpur FC and became a free agent.

 NK Solin

 On 17 February 2022, Eze joined Croatian First League club NK Solin.
 He made his debut coming off the bench in a 3-0 loss against NK Dugopolje.